shkiltos/HospitalCheck/README.md

 Eventually it was decided to use an existing app that has a phone application and an API to send the mesage,
 there is a number of such, but I stopped at [Pushy](https://pushy.me/).

+## How to use
+You will need to change the script constants:
+* fingerprint
+* post data(got from from Pushy):
+  * app key
+  * app secret
+* STASSID and STAPSK(wifi credentials)

+After this, upload the script to a ESP8266(or another device with WiFi module).
+Make sure that your scheme has a button in it and it's on the same pin as in script.